 - Excellent integration with your existing ecosystem

-- Outsourced MDR or in-house SOC depending on size
+- Outsourced MDR or in-house SOC, depending on the size

-- Advantage: All-in-one, less complexity, competitive overall cost
+- Advantage: all-in-one, less complex, competitive overall cost

 Choice B - Microsoft E3 + Defender Suite: